Detailed package

 • HDL % of Total

-Helps identify raised average blood sugar levels and possible type 2 diabetes or prediabetes risk.
+Average blood sugar measurement that can help flag possible type 2 diabetes or prediabetes risk.

 • HbA1c